-Sarah Reiter joined the Company as our chief commercial officer in March 2018.
-She has over 20 years of experience in agriculture with a strong focus on crop protection and sustainability.
-Prior to joining Arcadia, Ms. Reiter was the USA country head for STK Bio-ag Technologies and Global Product Manager for Biologics for Bayer CropScience.
-She previously served as vice president of marketing and communications for AgraQuest and served in several positions with Syngenta USA.
-Ms. Reiter holds a Bachelor's Degree in English from the University of California, Davis and a Master's Certificate in Business Administration from the Villanova School of Business.
+Sarah Reiter joined the Company as our Chief Commercial Officer in March 2018.
+She has more than 20 years of experience in agriculture with a strong focus on crop protection and sustainability.
+From February 2016 to March 2018, Ms. Reiter was the USA Country Head for STK bio-ag technologies, a privately-held company that applies advanced botanical science and bio-ag technology in the development and commercialization of botanical-based solutions for growers, and from August 2012 to February 2016 Ms. Reiter was the Global Product Manager for Biologics for Bayer CropScience, a public company world leader in agriculture enterprise with businesses in crop protection and seed.
+She previously served in senior positions with Syngenta and AgraQuest.
+Ms. Reiter holds a bachelor's degree in English from the University of California, Davis and a master's certificate in business administration from the Villanova School of Business.